Charles Lahr: Biography

 From 1925 to 1927 Lahr published The New Coterie literary and artistic magazine.
-In 1931 he founded the Blue Moon Press, a small press; amongst the books he published was the first edition of a small book of poems by D. H. Lawrence called Pansies.
+In 1931, he founded a small press, the Blue Moon Press.
+Amongst the books published by Blue Moon was the first edition of a small book of poems by D. H. Lawrence called Pansies.

-In subsequent misfortunes Lahr was convicted in 1935 on a charge of receiving stolen books, and was sentenced to 6 months in prison.
+In subsequent misfortunes, Lahr was convicted in 1935 on a charge of receiving stolen books and was sentenced to 6 months in prison.
 He was interned again in the Second World War.
-Lahr believed the internments was based on his German background and anarchist beliefs.
+Lahr believed the internment was based on his German background and anarchist beliefs.

-In a short story from Something Short and Sweet (published 1937), H. E. Bates describes the court case with Lahr called "Oscar" in the story.
+In a short story from Something Short and Sweet (published 1937), H. E. Bates describes the court case, with Lahr called "Oscar" in the story.
 The bookshop was bombed in 1941.
 He moved its premises several times in London.

-He died in London in 1971.
+He died at home in Muswell Hill, London on 15 August 1971.
 His funeral was attended by many representatives from left wing groups in the UK.
 His granddaughter is Esther Leslie.

 Lahr's papers are held by the University of London.